-There are several indications that the Pacific islands flyingfish resources have potential for further development.

-On a biological basis, commercially important flying fish species found in the tropics appear to be short-lived, fast growing, highly fecund animals with a wide-ranging distribution.
+There are several indications that the Pacific Island flyingfish resources have potential for further development.
+On a biological basis, commercially important flyingfish species found in the tropics appear to be short-lived, fast growing, highly fecund animals with a wideranging distribution.
 This suggests that their populations should be fairly resilient to fishing pressure.

 Development potential is also suggested by the fact that areas where no flyingfish fisheries exist have similar climates and geography to areas with developed fisheries.
 For example, French Polynesia has a substantial flyingfish fishery while in Fiji, at the same latitude, virtually no flyingfish fishing occurs.
-There is no indication that the productivity of the waters surrounding Tahiti is greater than those surrounding Fiji.
+There is no indication that the productivity of the waters surrounding Tahiti is greater than in Fiji.

-Comparisons of Pacific islands flyingfish fisheries with fisheries outside the region also reflect the potential of the resource.
-An estimated 6 per cent of the world landings of flyingfish comes from the Pacific islands region, yet geographically, the Pacific islands region is substantially larger than the other primary "regions" where flyingfish are caught (Indonesia, the Philippines, the Indian Ocean, and the eastern Caribbean).
+Comparisons of Pacific Island flyingfish fisheries with fisheries outside the region also reflect the potential of the resource.
+An estimated 6 percent of the world landings of flyingfish comes from the Pacific Island region, yet geographically, the Pacific Island region is substantially larger than the other primary "regions" where flyingfish are caught (Indonesia, the Philippines, the Indian Ocean, and the eastern Caribbean).